Infusing known operators in convolutional neural networks for lateral strain imaging in ultrasound elastography: Materials and Methods

 where $\widetilde{v_e}$ is the EPR obtained from the estimated displacements. $v_{emin}$ and $v_{emax}$ are two hyperparameters that specify the minimum and maximum accepted EPR values, which are assumed to be 0.1 and 0.6, respectively. {} 2- Penalize the out-of-range lateral strains using:

 where $<\widetilde{v_e}>$ is the average of EPR values within the feasible range.
-The operator $\mathbf{S}$ denotes stop gradient operation, which is employed to avoid the axial strain being affected by this regularization. {} 3- Smoothness of EPR is also added by:
+The operator $\mathbf{S}$ denotes stop gradient operation, which is employed to avoid the axial strain being affected by this regularization.
+It should be noted in contrast to \cite{kz2022physically} in which only out-of-range samples were contributing to the loss, in this work, all samples contribute to $L_{vd}$ to reduce the estimation bias. {} 3- Smoothness of EPR is considered by: